naveenrajm7/rpmbuild/README.md

 ## Contribute

 Feel free to contribute to this project.
-Read [CONTRIBUTING Guide](CONTRIBUTING.md) for details.
+Read [CONTRIBUTING Guide](CONTRIBUTING.md) for more details.
 ## References

 * [RPM Packaging Guide](https://rpm-packaging-guide.github.io/)